-The present work is structured as follows.
-In Section II, we outline the basic periodic hybrid-functional DFTB theory, starting from the expansion of the total energy functional, deriving the periodic Fock exchange Hamiltonian within DFTB (by imposing Born-von Kármán (BvK) periodic boundary conditions for the density matrix of a finite mesh of k-points).
+This work is structured as follows.
+In Sec.
+II, we outline the basic periodic hybrid-functional DFTB theory, starting from the expansion of the total energy functional, deriving the periodic Fock exchange Hamiltonian within DFTB [by imposing Born-von Kármán (BvK) periodic boundary conditions for the density matrix of a finite mesh of k points].
 Section III translates the equations into a formulation that is compatible with the neighbor list concept of DFTB+, and additionally gives expressions optimized for Γ -point only kpoint sampling, enabling efficient simulation of large systems with thousands of atoms.
-This Section also contains benchmarks covering the scaling of the Γ -point implementation with system size and the parallel performance of the k-point implementation.
-Total energy and band-gap convergence behavior is then investigated and demonstrated by Section IV for the polyacene series, complemented by armchair graphene nanoribbons, two-dimensional h-BN monolayers and GaAs bulk in the supplementary material.
-In Section V, benzene and pentacene molecular and crystalline systems are shown to exhibit the correct polarization-induced gap renormalization, that occurs if the surrounding dielectric medium is properly taken into account.
-We close this work with a summary of our findings and by providing a brief outlook in Section VI.
+This section also contains benchmarks covering the scaling of the Γ -point implementation with system size and the parallel performance of the k-point implementation.
+Total energy and band-gap convergence behavior is then investigated and demonstrated by Sec.
+IV for the polyacene series, complemented by armchair graphene nanoribbons, two-dimensional h-BN monolayers, and GaAs bulk in the Supplemental Material [43].
+In Sec.
+V, benzene and pentacene molecular and crystalline systems are shown to exhibit the correct polarization-induced gap renormalization, that occurs if the surrounding dielectric medium is properly taken into account.
+We close this work with a summary of our findings and by providing a brief outlook in Sec.
+VI.

-We should note that the focus of the present work lies in the theory and implementation of the method, rather than an in-depth benchmarking of its accuracy.
-The latter will be the topic of a forthcoming article.
+We should note that the focus of this work lies in the theory and implementation of the method, rather than an in-depth benchmarking of its accuracy.
+The latter will be the topic of a forthcoming paper.